everzet/metronome/read-meters-action/README.md

 ## Example usage

 Below is an example of a project with two meters (`revenue` and `pronicNumber`), read every 12 hours.
-Meters code is read from the `prod` branch.
+Meters code is read from the `master` branch.
 Meter readings are then committed into the `kpis/latest.prod.toml` file under the `prod` branch.

 ### `.github/workflows/read-meters-prod.yml`